BOStoday City Guide Play Banner

 • Wheelchair accessible: No

 Head to Middlesex Fells Reservation to try this popular loop out of four total trails.
-Bring your pups along, but be sure to follow the guidelines for dogs in on-leash and off-leash areas.
+Pro tip: Dogs must be on a leash on this trail, but the reservation’s Sheepfold Meadow is a designated off-leash recreation area.

 South of Boston